paulkim26/arduino-morse-transmitter/README.md

 | `message` | The string of characters to transmit. |

 ## Setup & Run
-Upload the sketch to an Arduino and run to see the Morse code message played back.
+Upload the sketch to an Arduino Uno (or similar unit) and run to see the Morse code message played back.